j7126/OctoPrint-Dashboard/README.md

 ![Screenshot](https://github.com/StefanCohen/OctoPrint-Dashboard/blob/master/screenshot-theme.png)

+## Known limitations
+* Translations to other languages are not supported.
+* Only the first hotend is displayed.

 ## Dependencies

 This plugin depends on [DisplayLayerProgress](https://plugins.octoprint.org/plugins/DisplayLayerProgress/) to be installed in order to work fully.
 DisplayLayerProgress provides GCode analysis for the Dashboard.
+Only the events from DisplayLayerProgress are used by the Dashboard plugin so you may disable "Navigationbar" and "Printer Display" in the DisplayLayerProgress plugin settings if you want to see them in the UI.

+The dashboard uses the time estimates provided by PrintTimeGenius if it is installed but it is not required.

 ## Credits